Online retailers go hi-tech to size up shoppers and cut returns

 Fits.me is one of several start-ups to have recently sprung up in response to the industry problem, producing software they claim will reduce returns and boost sales by helping shoppers select the correct tailoring.

-"There is no size standardization.
+"There is no size standardisation.
 The risk of buying online is very high," said founder Heikki Haldre, noting that only a third of people sized medium will actually choose an "M".

 BEST GUESS?